Nationals vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Kansas City Royals and Washington Nationals will meet on Friday at Kauffman Stadium, at 8:10 PM ET, with Salvador Perez and Jeimer Candelario among those expected to deliver at the plate.
+Vinnie Pasquantino and Luis Garcia will be among the star attractions when the Kansas City Royals face the Washington Nationals on Saturday at 4:10 PM ET, at Kauffman Stadium.

-The favored Royals have -125 moneyline odds against the underdog Nationals, who are listed at +105.
-The over/under is 9 runs for the matchup (with -120 odds to go over and +100 odds on the under).
+The Royals are favored in this one, at -110, while the underdog Nationals have -110 odds to upset.
+The over/under is 9 runs for this matchup (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.